Cookies

 10.5 The charge for meals provided for Friendly fixtures shall reflect as closely as is reasonable the cost of the meal provided.
 It shall not be the intention of the club to produce a profit from the meals.

-11.0 Clubhouse Winter use.
+11.0 Club house Winter use.

-11.1 The clubhouse can be booked, irregularly or regularly, for specific social events during the close season.
-The onus is upon the Management Committee to foster interest in the winter usage of the clubhouse and constructive ideas from the membership will be welcomed.
+11.1 The Clubhouse can be booked, irregularly or regularly, for specific social events during the close season.
+The onus is upon the Management Committee to foster interest in the winter usage of the Clubhouse and constructive ideas from the membership will be welcomed.

-12.0 Stewardship.
+12.0 Stewardship

-12.1 Stewardship of the club shall be undertaken by all male full members on an alphabetical roster throughout the playing season, if deemed necessary by the Management Committee.
+12.1 Stewardship of the Club shall be undertaken by all male full members on an alphabetical roster throughout the playing season, if deemed necessary by the Management Committee.
+These duties are as follows.

-(i) Open and close the club daily throughout the playing season.
+(i) Open and close the Club daily throughout the playing season.

 (ii) Set up rinks in accordance with the stringing plan instructions given by Green Ranger, and comply with any other particular instructions listed in The Stewards Log book.

-(iii) Collect green fees and attend to public rink bookings.
+(iii) Collect green fees and attend to Public rink bookings

-(iv) Ensure that all equipment is returned to the appropriate store, all power and water supplies not in use are turned off and the clubhouse and gates are properly secured at the end of each day.
+(iv) Ensure that all equipment is returned to the appropriate store, all power and water supplies not in use are turned off and the Clubhouse and gates are properly secured at the end of each day.

 (v) Dispose of all waste.